bonitasoft/bonita-doc/README.md

 A web server will be launched which convert the requested md file to the html version (currently without any style).
 A livereload is also set up and allows any change to the `md` file to reload its html version in the browser.

-## Development

-The documentation site is located in the `site` folder.
-More information inside it.

-## Tree structure

-### md

-It contains the documentation files in the markdown format.

-### html

-html version of the md files, it is meant to disappear

-### site

-it contains the actual development files to create the documentation site

-## Release Process

-check the site folder [README.md](site/README.md) out.